Top 6 Mistakes People Make When Buying Solar Systems

 Don't get caught out paying too much for a solar system, get the right size system with the best components at the right price.

-For most Australians the inner workings and technical details of how a solar power system works can seem complicated, without industry knowledge it may be difficult to determine what are the best solar brands, size and type of solar power system that suites your homes energy needs.
+For most Australians the inner workings and technical details of how a solar power system works can seem complicated, without industry knowledge it may be difficult to determine what are the best solar brands, size and type of solar power system that suits your homes energy needs.

 Below are some of the common mistakes solar buyers make: